 You need a GPG key which must be permitted to encrypt data.
 Keys that can be used only for signing cannot be used to encrypt the configuration file.

-Navigate to Basic > System > Management > System backup.
+Navigate to Basic Settings > Management > System backup.

 Select Encrypt configuration.

 To upload a key file, click Browse, select the file containing the public GPG key, and click Upload.
-SSB accepts both binary and ASCII-armored GPG keys.
+SPS accepts both binary and ASCII-armored GPG keys.

-To copy-paste the key from the clipboard, paste it into the Key field and click Set.
+To copy-paste the key from the clipboard, copy it, paste it into the Key field, then click Set.